chiakangZacHung/Bayesian-GCN-/README.md

 The Structural alerts image would be stored in IMG.
 ## Requirements
-The `requirements.txt` file lists all the libraries that are necessary to run the scripts. **Install them** using:
+The `requirements.txt` file lists most of the libraries that are necessary to run the scripts. **Install them** using:

 ```
 pip install -r requirements.txt